-On 31 March 1995 Judge Atsushi Watanabe of the Tokyo Court of Family Affairs ruled that Oyama’s verbal will was invalid as it had not been signed by him, only by the witnesses.
+On 31 March 1995, Judge Atsushi Watanabe of the Tokyo Court of Family Affairs had previously ruled that Oyama’s verbal will was invalid as it had not been signed by him, only by the witnesses.
 His family had contested the validity of the will.

-Chomo Hanashiro had first broken with tradition in 1905, deciding to change the component “to” (pronounced “toe” or “toh”) in the word “to te”, to “kara” to get “kara te”.
+Chomo Hanashiro first broke with tradition in 1905, deciding to change the component “to” (pronounced “toe” or “toh”) in the word “to te”, to “kara” to get “kara te”.
 This changed the meaning from “Chinese Hand” to “Empty Hand”.

 The result of the Tokyo meeting was to formally affirm Hanashiro’s interpretation.
 The word “empty” signifies much more than being without weapons to encompass a long tradition of considering the importance of the notion of “emptiness” and openness in martial arts, particularly those notions to do with the mental and spiritual aspect of these arts.